 Many business managers and executives reach a point in their career where they have a desire to engage in board work.
-Here, Martin Aagaard (Director of Executive Services at AS3 Executive) is going to tell you his version of what it takes to get a career in the boardroom.
+Here we tell you our version of what it takes to get a career in the boardroom.

 Let's get this straight right from the start... a board career is not some kind of lucrative retirement position that automatically follows after many years as company director.
 A board career requires preparation, and it is never too early to start.